Mortalitas/GShade-Shaders/README.md

-# GShade-Temp
+# GShade-Shaders
-Old home of GShade, maintained for backwards-compatibility.
+Please see https://github.com/Mortalitas/GShade/releases for the latest updates!